daveit/warvra21/README.md

 # warvra 21

+ver 2.10
+- Associates Ad-Hoc Notes turned on - migration on Heroku is done!
+- Changed save behaviour for Associates to save and stay in edit mode
+- TODO - note field for Villages
+- TODO - note field for Individuals
+- TODO - Migrate for above two
+- TODO - Edit views for above 2 x new notes

 ver 2.09
 - email & first-name added to search for Village Memmbers
 - Import removed from Associates List.